nebari-dev/nebari-demo/dashboard_examples/plotly-dash/README.md

-The code for the example apps is found here: https://github.com/plotly/dash-sample-apps
+The code for example apps is found here: https://github.com/plotly/dash-sample-apps

 In order to run the apps in each folder, you will need to go to a specific example and install the dependencies in requirements.txt.
 For example,

 ```
     pip install -r requirements.txt

+    or

+    conda install -n plotly-dashboard requirements.txt
 ```

 However, if you want to create a conda environment that can run a few interesting examples of our choosing, you can do the following: